haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 ## Protein-DNA docking using the HADDOCK web server

-Apart from the default setup procedures and server input checks, the use of DNA requires two additional steps that are automatically performed by the server:
+Apart from the default setup procedures and server input checks, the use of DNA requires two additional steps.
+These are automatically performed by the server when defining one molecule as nucleic acid:

-* The server will define the proper nucleic acid topology, parameter and linkage files for the partners indicated to be DNA.
-A ribose or deoxyribose patch will be applied depending on the choice of “Nucleic acid (DNA and/or RNA)” as input structure.
+* The server will select the proper nucleic acid topology, parameter and linkage files for the nucleic acid molecule.
+DNA and RNA are distinguished by their residue namings (single letter for RNA, two letters (starting with a D for DNA), e.g. A or DA for adenine.
 * An additional set of restraints will be generated to help maintain the helical structure of the DNA.
 These include sugar-pucker restraints, nucleotide base planarity restraints, sugar-phosphate backbone dihedral restraints and Watson-Crick hydrogen bond restraints between nucleotides that have been detected to be within pairing distance of one another.
-* Dielectric constant (epsilon): Is set to 78 on default for both *it0* and *it1*.
+* A constant dielectric constant (epsilon) is selected with a value of 78 by default for both *it0* and *it1*.

 <hr>